ucl-linguistics-short-course/2024/modules.md

 [Slides](https://yiling-huo.github.io/eye-tracking-workshop-slides-2024/)

-- Day 1: Introduction to the human visual system and the eye-tracking method
+- Week 1: Introduction to the human visual system and the eye-tracking method
-- Day 2: Reading
+- Week 2: Reading
-- Day 3: Spoken language processing in a visual context
+- Week 3: Spoken language processing in a visual context
-- Day 4: Eye-tracking with electroencephalography (EEG) and functional magnetic resonance imaging (fMRI)
+- Week 4: Eye-tracking with electroencephalography (EEG) and functional magnetic resonance imaging (fMRI)
-- Day 5: Demo experiment (subject to lab availability) / Considerations in experiment designs
+- Week 5: Demo experiment (subject to lab availability) / Considerations in experiment designs

 <br />